Xammand/2011-Roblox/README.md

   - Only 2011 Tabs: Only shows tabs present in 2011.
 Removes any that aren't.
 - **Inventory** 2011 Tab Labels: Names every tab as they were named in 2011.
 - **Avatar** Hide Modern Item Tabs: Hides tabs for modern labels.
 (EX: Layered clothing, 3d faces, etc.)
-- **Game** Fake Avatar on Details: Adds a fake avatar next/above the game details, better than nothing.
+- **Game** Fake Avatar on Details (CSS): Adds a fake avatar next/above the game details.
+Only for CSS as the script now adds the creator's avatar.
 - **Game** Hide Modern Stats: Removes any stats that weren't present in 2011.
-- **Game** Facebook-styled Like & Dislikes: Styles the like and dislikes as Facebook buttons, this was how they were in 2011.
+- **Game** Facebook-styled Like & Dislikes: Styles the like and dislikes as Facebook buttons, like how they were in 2011.
 - **Game** Hide Dislikes (Facebook): Hides dislikes.
 Facebook does not have a dislike button.
 Facebook-styled like and dislikes option must be on.
-- **Game** RSS Follow: Styles the follow button like an RSS Follow link.
+- **Game** RSS Follow: Styles the follow button to like an RSS Follow link.
 - **Game** Semi-Classic Thumbnail Scroller: Enables an attempt at recreating the classic thumbnail scroller with pure css.
 - **Group** Hide Forums: Hide the modern forums that may show in some groups.
 - **Robux** Show Robux Header: Enables the classic Robux header used before 2011.